 If you have had experience writing any type of code before, you know exactly what I mean.
 Developers know this well, as it follows the same concept of any programming language, you can’t miss a single dot.
 Every comma, space, dash or simply any character matters.
 This could be crucial for allowing your flow to run properly.

 Simple as this: if I miss a space between lines that means the flow won’t work.
 If I happen to add a comma where it is not meant to be, the flow won’t work.
-If I type “no” instead of “false”, the flow won’t work.
+If I type “False” instead of “false”, the flow won’t work.
 Every character matters and I mean this literally.

 Well folks I’m still far from being an expert, I’m still learning just like most of you but I hope these strategies and tips help you for the next time you use Power Automate.